Omrop Fryslân: Regional

-Since 1994, Omrop Fryslân has had its own regional TV channel.
-The regional news bulletin called Fryslân Hjoed (meaning Friesland Today) is broadcast daily at 18.00, and repeated every hour, with the last rebroadcast the next morning at 8.00.
+Since 1994, Omrop Fryslân has had its own regional television channel.
+The regional news bulletin called Fryslân Hjoed (meaning Friesland Today) is broadcast daily at 18:00 and repeated every hour, with the last rebroadcast the next morning at 8:00.

 Omrop Fryslân TV can be received free-to-air on DVB-T (Digitenne).
 It is also available on cable (both analogue and digital), satellite and the internet.

-National television
+National

-Because West Frisian is an official language in the Netherlands, Omrop Fryslân also has airtime on national public television for 36 hours a year.
+Due to West Frisian being an official language in the Netherlands, Omrop Fryslân also has airtime on national public television for 36 hours a year.
 Out of these 36 hours, 15 hours are assigned for school television in West Frisian.
 The rest of the airtime is mainly used for documentaries, which are broadcast on Saturday mornings and Sunday afternoons on NPO 2.